BertieKerry/Extreme-----Compression/README.md

 # Extreme-----Compression
-very good compression - will cahange the way we view life
+very good compression - will change the way we view life